akhilchibber/Quantization/README.md

 ### Key Features:

-1. DGGS Conversion: The service takes non-DGGS geospatial datasets and converts them into the UNL Geohash grid id system, covering all resolutions from 1 to 12.
+1. DGGS Conversion: The service takes non-DGGS geospatial datasets and converts them into the DGGS Geohash grid id system, covering all resolutions from 1 to 12.

-2. Statistics Calculation: Post alignment with the UNL Geohash grid ids, ClickHouse computes a plethora of statistics for intersecting points across all resolutions.
+2. Statistics Calculation: Post alignment with the DGGS Geohash grid ids, ClickHouse computes a plethora of statistics for intersecting points across all resolutions.
 These statistics encompass:

 2.1 Count: Total points within a cell.